uos-dmlab/Structured-Data-Augmentation/README.md

 ## BAMT-GAN_V1:  A Balanced Data Augmentation Techniqe for Tabular Data

-Experiment_example.ipynb is an example notebook for training BAMTGAN_V1 with Adult dataset.
+The BAMT-GAN_V1.ipynb is a Jupyter notebook providing an example of training the BAMTGAN_V1 model.
+This example includes training with Adult dataset.

 paper : Not Yet Published